FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_5_Input_Transcoder_6_5_Input_Transcoder.md

 # Input Transcoder

-Spat Revolution can handle many different formats of multichannel audio throughout the signal flow, as we have been pointing out.
-As we approach the actual virtualisation of inputs into object based audio sources in the Spat _Virtual Rooms_ it may be necessary to change from the original input format to another.
+SPAT Revolution can handle many different formats of multichannel audio throughout the signal flow, as we have been pointing out.
+As we approach the actual virtualisation of inputs into object based audio sources in the SPAT _Virtual Rooms_ it may be necessary to change from the original input format to another.
 You use the Input Transcoder module and its parameters to do this.

 ![](include/SpatRevolution_UserGuide_-084.jpg)